 10. Upcycled Linens

-I'm really digging how this rag rug looks with the specks of rainbow colors against a dark grey base.
+I’m really digging how these rag rug designs look with the specks of rainbow colors against a dark grey base.

 11. Two Toned

 Choose your two favorite colors or go with the ones that are already accenting your room!

 A small rag rug in the shape of a doily makes a wonderful decoration for a nursery or child’s room!